fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Enter by boat (from either the N or W).
 The NW corner of town is partitioned off from the rest and is only reachable with a boat.
 In that corner you'll find the two armor shops (and nothing else).
 There's plenty of other shopping to be found throughout the rest of town.

 Everything else is accessible by land.
-For direction-finding, you can learn that the village of Lost Lagoon is N of here – nice to see two towns that give out directions to each other, for once.
-Fort Demonguard is just to the E; its occupants hold back the demons from the fiery pit of Malkanth.
+For direction-finding, you can learn that the **village** of Lost Lagoon is N of here – nice to see two towns that give out directions to each other, for once.
+Fort **Demonguard** is just to the E; its occupants hold back the demons from the **fiery pit** of **Malkanth**.

 A Ronin tells you to search the academy.
 In a secret closet W off the trainer's hall, there's a Yakuza that tells you ($$) that there's a word under a pyramid, "north of the coast and due west".
 This points you at the Isle of the Dead, not that you have a name for it yet.

-A Shizen (in the NW) tells you to check the loops in the canal.
-There are no secret doors there, but there is a false wall; however, you can't sail a boat through a false wall, so you have to try *disem(B)arking* through the walls to find the false one.
+A Shizen (in the NW) tells you to check the **loops** in the canal.
+There are no secret doors there, but there is a false wall; however, you can't sail a boat through a false wall, so you have to try `disem(B)arking` through the walls to find the false one.
 Once you do, a Mahotsukai tells you to search "the shrine of chaos", which doesn't mean much yet.

 The Daimyo of Kashiwa (SE corner) is not friendly, but also not really worth killing.